giftyemefatechhub/sustainableproject/questions-and-answers/weekly-log/weekly-log-2023.md

 * Slides on "[Introduction to testing and clean code](https://gitlab.com/mikael-roos/oopython/-/blob/main/public/lecture/intro-testing-clean-code/README.md)" as an overall introduction to the concepts.

 * About object oriented programming with Python.
 Hmmm, is this already fixed?
+Perhaps an OO example using slides?

 **Lab environment**

+* Ensure that you have [all tools in your lab environment](https://gitlab.com/mikael-roos/oopython/-/blob/main/public/doc/lab-environment.md).
 * [Work with Git](https://gitlab.com/mikael-roos/oopython/-/blob/main/public/doc/work-with-git.md)
 * [Work in a Python virtual environment](https://gitlab.com/mikael-roos/oopython/-/blob/main/public/doc/python-venv.md)